yubaotang11/yubaotang11.github.io/_pages/about.md

 **_Yubao Tang_**, Ruqing Zhang, Jiafeng Guo, Maarten de Rijke

-# 📝 Industry applications
+# 📝 Industry applications and Intership
-[2024] **Book search**
+- *May.
+2023 - Dec.
+2024*, Baidu search

-Books contain complex, multi-faceted information.
+  - [2024] **Book search**: Books contain complex, multi-faceted information.
 To address the unique challenges in book search, we designed an effective GR framework for book search, including data augmentation and outline-oriented book encoding, which outperforms the state-of-the-art GR baseline by 9.8% in terms of MRR@20 on the Baidu dataset.

-[2023] **Official site retrieval at Baidu search**
-Official site retrieval task aims to understand query intents on official sites operated by administrative units, and further guide the search engine to recall relevant official sites.
+  - [2023] **Official site retrieval at Baidu search**: Official site retrieval task aims to understand query intents on official sites operated by administrative units, and further guide the search engine to recall relevant official sites.
 We designed a generative retrieval method, called Semantic-enhanced DSI (Semantic-Enhanced Differentiable Search Index Inspired by Learning Strategies), and applied it into this task, which significantly outperformed the existing baseline of Baidu search engine by 8.83% in terms of Recall@20 on the online dataset.

 # 📝 Projects